Does Kinder Morgan (KMI) Pay a Dividend? (2026)

 Yes.
 KMI pays a quarterly cash dividend, with an annualized rate of $1.17 per share for 2025 and $1.19 per share guided for 2026, representing nine consecutive years of dividend increases.
 As of mid-2025, the yield was approximately 3.5%.
 The dividend is paid as ordinary income since KMI is structured as a C-corporation, which simplifies tax reporting compared to master limited partnerships.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with KMI's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with KMI's investor relations page or your broker before acting on them.

 Related stocks